K-Stability of Fano spherical varieties: Introduction

 The ideas and the methods of the present article should have interesting applications to several related problems.
 The most obvious one is K-stability of spherical varieties for polarizations not given by the anticanonical line bundle.
-Another direction, to which we will come back in a later article, is in Sasakian geometry, where an analogue of the Yau-Tian-Donaldson conjecture was obtained by Collins and Székelyhidi \cite{CS}.
+Another direction is in Sasakian geometry, where an analogue of the Yau-Tian-Donaldson conjecture was obtained by Collins and Székelyhidi \cite{CS}.
 Finally, it would be interesting to combine the ideas from our work with the work of Ilten and Süss \cite{IS} to study varieties with a spherical action of complexity one.
 In particular, Langlois and Terpereau \cite{LT16,LT} have started a study of horospherical varieties of complexity one that should lead them to a criterion for being Fano, which would be a starting point.